-Western Australian Institute of Education Research
+Western Australian Institute of Educational Research

-A key activity of the institute is the annual WAIER Forum which provides opportunities for research students and university lecturers to build networks and present their work.
+A key activity of the Institute is the annual WAIER Forum which provides opportunities for research students and university lecturers to build networks and present their work.
 It is an important forum for education students, early career researchers and established researchers to receive feedback on their work in a friendly and collegial space and make connections across institutions.

 The support from the Fogarty Foundation contributed to another successful Annual Research Forum.
 With over 100 participants in 2022 the Forum offers Professional and Postgraduate researchers in the education sector the chance to showcase their findings and celebrate their achievements.

 In 2022, due to their equally high calibre submissions, Ashah Tanoa and Brett Heale were the dual winners